slowthisbirddown/react-weather/README.md

 -Add icons

--Show all three days of pulled weather.
+XShow all three days of pulled weather.
+(Merged Williams code that helped achieve this)

 -Add button for C or F conversion